mozilla-services/socorro/docs/dev.rst

 We use the `rob-bugson Firefox addon
 <https://addons.mozilla.org/en-US/firefox/addon/rob-bugson/>`_.
 If the pull
-request has "bug nnnnnnn: ..." in the summary, then rob-bugson will see that and create a "Attach this PR to bug ..." link.
+request has "bug-nnnnnnn: ..." or "bug-nnnnnnn, bug-nnnnnnn: ..." in the summary, then rob-bugson will see that and create a "Attach this PR to bug ..." link.

 Then ask someone to review the pull request.
 If you don't know who to ask, look